bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/checklist.md

 versions, Cargo configuration) to be used as parent pom.
 It is meant for implementation (end) projects.

 ### 5. Demo project available
 Provide an example demo project within the code as Maven submodule, to demonstrate the functionality.
+Best practice is to not include the demo as <module> in the root pom to avoid it from being released.

 ### 6. Delivery tier best practices
 To the plugin's delivery tier (HST) code, apply our [best practices](https://www.onehippo.org/library/setup/best-practices.html).